kemanedonfack/aws-serverless-web-application/README.md

 ![rules](./images/13.png)

+### What's CloudFront

+[**CloudFront**](https://aws.amazon.com/cloudfront/) is a content delivery network (CDN) service provided by Amazon Web Services (AWS).
+It enables the efficient distribution of your content, including web pages, images, videos, and other static or dynamic files, to end users across the globe.

+CloudFront works by caching your content in edge locations, which are distributed globally.
+When a user requests content, CloudFront delivers it from the edge location that is geographically closest to the user, reducing latency and improving the overall performance of your application.

 ### Setting up CloudFront distribution for the S3 bucket

 Navigate to the **AWS CloudFront service** in the AWS Management Console.

 ![cloudFront](./images/14.png)